christianseidel/SongBook/README.md

-## MY SONG BOOK: Your Private Collection of Song Titles
+## MY SONG BOOK: A Private Collection of Song Sheets

-This app will eventually allow to manage a collection of song titles.

-The user may either import new items from a given set of song collections (with their respective indexes imported) or create own items.

-He or she will then be able to beef up these items with further resources and pieces of information.
+The aim of this app is to offer a powerful tool to manage song sheets and other resources of songs you want to play or learn.

+### Combining Off- And Online Content
+It will eventually allow to combine both your offline song sheets and resources you discover online such as tutorials and lead sheets.
+Furthermore, it will provide for data fields where you beef-up your collection of songs with your own comments and pieces of information.

+### Import Your Song Sheet Collections
+A centerpiece of this app is an import feature which allows you to import the different content lists of your offline songbooks.
+You will then be able to browse through the entire list of your song sheets from one single point of reference.